thom4parisot/wp-less/readme.txt

 == Changelog ==
 = Version 1.1 =
- * updated plugin-toolkit to 1.1
- * added `bootstrap-for-theme.php` to let themers bundle the plugin
+ * added `bootstrap-for-theme.php` to let themers bundle the plugin in their own themes
+ * added `WPLessPlugin::registerHooks` methods to ease hooks activation
  * theme bootstrap will only load if the plugin is not alread activated
+ * `WPLessPlugin::processStylesheets()` and `WPLessPlugin::processStylesheet()` now accepts an additional parameter to force the rebuild
+ * lessphp: updated to version 0.1.6
+ * plugin-toolkit: updated to version 1.1

 = Version 1.0 =

- * implemented the forthcoming `plugin-toolkit` to speed up plugin development
- * bundled lessphp 0.1.5
  * implemented API to let you control the plugin the way you want
  * just in time compilation with static file caching
+ * lessphp: bundled to version 0.1.6
+ * plugin-toolkit: bundled experimental plugin development

 == Frequently Asked Questions ==